Peter Sweatman, Author

 Peter Sweatman, CEO of Climate Strategy commented: “The ERL provides homeowners with a new way to cost effectively unlock home-equity and allows those without savings and with tight budgets to make their homes energy efficient.
 Households would be able to enjoy the benefits of renovation immediately – including lower energy costs and a more comfortable home and would not be required to repay the loan until the property is sold, transferred or in 30 years.”

 Dr. Tobias Horn, Head of Portfolio Management & Strategy, CRO, Deutsche Bank Group said: “Mortgage lenders need to offer homeowners attractive ways to save energy in the coming years.
-A tool like an EU Renovation Loan can open the market to a wider range of families, and allow them to invest and renovate heating, photovoltaic etc. which will reduce bills and improve their credit standing at a time of inflation and raising interest rates.”
+A tool like an EU Renovation Loan can open the market to a wider range of families, and allow them to invest and renovate heating, photovoltaic etc. which will reduce bills and improve their credit standing at a time of inflation and rising interest rates”

 Seán Kelly, Member of the European Parliament – Group of the European People’s Party said in the context of the ERL: “There needs to be much stronger links between the financial and the renovation sectors.
 The EPBD can play a big part in this; firstly by ensuring banks have the appropriate access to data so that they can assess their risks.
 Secondly, there must be serious consideration given to making Mortgage Portfolio Standard for banks mandatory.”